Dark winds on the horizon: Prospects for detecting neutrino and hot dark matter wakes in large-scale structure: Detection prospects

 It is also interesting to examine the dependence of the signal-to-noise on the number of redshift bins $N_{\textrm{z-bins}}$ for the galaxy sample, which illustrates the gains derived from a tomographic approach.
 This is plotted in Fig.~\ref{fig:tomographic}, for $k_{\textrm{fs},0}=0.1\textrm{Mpc}^{-1}$ and $f_{\textrm{h}}=0.01$.
 As expected, the signal-to-noise increases with increasing $N_{\textrm{z-bins}}$.
 This mostly derives from a more effective canceling of sample variance due to a reduced stochasticity between the galaxy and lensing convergence fields when optimally combining a larger number of redshift bins (see Fig.~\ref{fig:optimal_correlation}).

 In principle one could recover the 3D case as the $ N_{\textrm{z-bins}} \to \infty$ limit of the 2D case, but in practice this would be ultimately limited by the finite resolution associated to photometric measurements of galaxy redshifts.
-There a two important caveats to the statement made above.
+Taking $\sigma_{z}/1+z = 0.03$, and approximating $\sigma_{z} \approx 0.06$ (at the effective redshift $z_{\textrm{eff}} \approx 1$), $N_{\textrm{z-bins}} = 1.5/\sigma_{z} \approx 25$ is the threshold above which photo-z errors need to be explicitly accounted for, leading to a dilution of signal-to-noise when compared to our tomographic 2D forecasts \cite{Ma:2005rc}.
+There are two additional caveats to the statement that the 3D forecasts can be obtained in the $N_{\textrm{z-bins}} \to \infty$ limit.
 First, our calculations rely on the Limber approximation, and hence completely neglect contributions from Fourier modes along the line-of-sight.
 As $N_{\textrm{z-bins}}$ increases and the bin width becomes smaller, such contributions increase in relevance and one needs to go beyond the Limber approximation in order to capture them.
 Second, breaking the galaxy sample into a large number of tomographic bins effectively dilutes the galaxy number density per bin, which we expect should eventually lead to a loss of signal-to-noise.
 This is in contrast to our 3D forecast which implicitly assumes all galaxies sit at the effective redshift $z_{\textrm{eff}}=1$ \footnote{Of course this is not an intrinsic limitation of the 2D case that is not present in 3D, rather, it just points to our 3D forecast being overly optimistic by not accounting for survey realism.}.

 We also plot the relative signal-to-noise for each individual redshift bin, in the case of $N_{\textrm{z-bins}}=6$, $k_{\textrm{fs},0}=0.1\textrm{Mpc}^{-1}$ and $f_{\textrm{h}}=0.01$.
 The shape of the histogram shown in black is set by the interplay between the steep redshift dependence seen in Fig.~\ref{fig:3d_redshift} and the galaxy distribution shown as the orange dotted curve.
 The contributions to the cumulative signal-to-noise from redshift bins above $z \gtrsim 1$ should be marginal.